John Heartfield [Top. Credit: John J Heartfield Collection] is credited as the founder of modern photomontage.

 From his early work as fledging painter to his embrace of Dada to the anti-fascist montages that made him a Nazi target, Heartfield’s life and work was a profile in courage.

 This artist who openly attacked the Nazi Party while living in Berlin was five-foot-two inches tall, with red hair and blue eyes.
 His art was “a weapon.”
 Its ammunition was his imagination, scissors, glue pots, retoucher’s paint, and stacks of photographs and magazine articles.
 His montages conveyed moral, not literal, truths.
+The power of his images earned him the number five slot on the Gestapo’s Most Wanted List.

 Adolf Der Übermensch and Goering: Der Henker are two examples of photomontages Heartfield produced and had widely distributed while he remained under constant threat of assassination by Hitler’s Third Reich.